-Swansea's Brett Johns will take on Mitch Gagnon of Canada at UFC Glasgow in the Welshman's second bout in the Ultimate Fighting Championship.
+Brett Johns has had a change of opponent for the Welshman's second bout in the Ultimate Fighting Championship.

-UFC Fight Night 113 takes place on Sunday 16 July at the 10,500 capacity SSE Hydro in Glasgow.
+UFC Fight Night 113 takes place on Sunday, 16 July at the 10,500 capacity SSE Hydro in Glasgow.

 Johns will be joined on the bill in Glasgow by fellow Welsh fighter, Jack Marshman.
-The 27-year-old from Abertillery will face Canadian Ryan Janes.
+The 27-year-old middleweight from Abertillery will face Canadian Ryan Janes.